 For centuries, Southwark was mostly known as London’s poorest suburb, completely dominated by its powerful neighbour to the north, the City of London.
-These days, Southwark is one of the most dynamic boroughs in London full of cultural hotspots, historical attractions, lots of green space and attractive places to live.
-Here are a few areas to explore:
+These days, Southwark is one of the most dynamic boroughs in South East London full of cultural hotspots, historical attractions, lots of green space and attractive places to live.
+Here are five things to do in Southwark:

 Table of Contents

 The most famous part of Southwark is the southern bank of River Thames opposite the City of London.
 The area covering the river path and its many attractions is called Bankside and is one of the most popular areas in London.
 Here are a few of the main sights: